A flow approach to the monotonicity of shape functionals: Preliminaries

 If $v$ is the first eigenfunction of the Dirichlet Laplacian with $\int_\Omega v^2\, dx=1$, then

+By boundary regularity results near convex vertices (see \cite{Gri}), \eqref{boundarytorsion}-\eqref{boundarylambda1} also hold if $\Omega$ is a convex polygonal domain.
 These two formulas will be frequently used in this paper, as they translate integrals over the domain to boundary integrals.
 0.2cm

-The next result, which is well-known (see for example \cite{FV19}) and can be obtained by the moving plane method, is also often used in this paper to determine the sign of derivatives of $T(\cdot)$ and $\lambda_1(\cdot)$ along suitable flows.
+The next result, which is well-known and can be obtained by the moving plane method, is also often used in this paper to determine the sign of derivatives of $T(\cdot)$ and $\lambda_1(\cdot)$ along suitable flows.
+It is also used in \cite{FV19} to obtain rigidity results.

 \begin{theorem} Let $u$ satisfy